shstefanov/infrastructure/README.md

     app.services.my_service.custom_method(function(err, data){ //Passing only function will set eventlistener - client can listen if server streams some data for this action
       //Do your staff with your data here
     });

+## Models ##
+In http://sequelizejs.com/ documentation for models definition.
+Use types argument instead Sequilize.types, because this function will be called twice - once for seeding and once for building clientside models
+    module.exports = function(sq, types, seeds, cb){
+      var Settings = sq.define('settings', {
+        key:                  { type: types.STRING, unique: true},
+        value:                        types.STRING,
+        description:                  types.STRING
+      });

+      var User = sq.define('user', {
+        username:               type: types.STRING, unique: true},
+        passwordHash:                 types.STRING,
+        email:                        types.STRING
+      });

+      //Callback will return app, so you can do this: var app = cb();

+      app.models = { //sequilize models will be accessible from any part of your app
+        Settings: Settings
+      };
+    };